Unlock and Upgrade

 Illustration of tips and mistakes to avoid when creating an Autism survey.

-Another pitfall is an unbalanced design that misses key demographics.
-Reference established studies such as More adults are wondering if they have autism.
-Here are tips to seek a diagnosis and insights from What's behind rising autism rates: A broader definition of autism and better screening to avoid such issues.
-Our Autism Sensitivity Survey and Autism Awareness Survey can help balance questions to cover diverse populations.
+Another rookie move is ignoring key demographics - think age brackets, communication styles, or support levels.
+Arm yourself with research like More adults are wondering if they have autism.
+Here are tips to seek a diagnosis and What's behind rising autism rates: A broader definition of autism and better screening.
+Then fine-tune questions with our Autism Sensitivity Survey and Autism Awareness Survey - your guide to inclusive feedback.

 Autism Survey Questions